PranjalKalbag/D2PatternTracker/README.md

-# D2PatternTracker
-A python app to keep track of weapon crafting patterns in a better way
+# A Python Project to keep track of Weapon Crafting Patterns in Destiny-2